22.214.171.124 Job Search - Setting Job Search Requirements - General

 The legislation does not specify the number of jobs a person is required to search for each month.

-As delegates of the Secretary of the Department of Employment, employment services providers will determine the appropriate number of job searches a job seeker is required to undertake per month and specify this in the job seeker's Job Plan.
+As delegates of the Secretary of the Department of Jobs and Small Business, employment services providers will determine the appropriate number of job searches a job seeker is required to undertake per month and specify this in the job seeker's Job Plan.

 In setting the number of job searches required, employment services providers must do so in accordance with the social security law.
 The number of job searches generally expected to be undertaken by job seekers (including principal carer parents, and those with a partial capacity to work (15-29 hours per week) is: